Vivek-04022001/documentation/docs/i18n-l10n/translating-text-strings.md

 "Domain: mfabrik.app\n"

 # This entry is used in gomobiletheme.mfabrik  templates for the campaign page header
-# It is not automatically picked, since it's referred from external package
+# It's not automatically picked, since it's referred from external package
 #.
 Default: "Watch video"
 msgid "watch_video"
 msgstr ""